 The HUD policy requires that when required, radon mitigation must also be performed under the supervision of a certified or licensed radon professional in existing homes as well as in new construction in medium- to high-risk areas.
 The new HUD policy follows the EPA recommendation for radon mitigation in homes with radon concentrations at or above 4 picocuries per liter of air.

 Tenants, landlords, construction companies, and buyers of FHA-insured new construction should always obtain the services of an environmental contractor, such RDS Environmental.
 Our HUD-approved radon experts can perform radon testing and mitigation to ensure your environment is a healthy one.
 At RDS Environmental, radon testing and mitigation is our specialty, as we’ve been performing these services since the 1960s.
-We are a family owned and operated, Colorado-based company familiar with Colorado’s geology, giving us added expertise to ensure your safety.
+We are a Colorado-based company familiar with Colorado’s geology, giving us added expertise to ensure your safety.
 RDS can perform radon mitigation services and testing for HUD nationwide.

 New HUD Lean 232 Requirements for Residential Care/Assisted Living Facilities